jkoubs/jkoubs.github.io/_projects/2024-06-ros2-perception-in-5-days.md

 ## What You Will Learn

-- Learn to integrate and process sensor data in ROS 2
+- Learn to integrate and process sensor data in ROS 2.
-- Implement image processing algorithms using OpenCV
+- Implement image processing algorithms using OpenCV.
-- Work with point cloud data and use the Point Cloud Library (PCL)
+- Work with point cloud data and use the Point Cloud Library (PCL).
-- Explore human-robot interaction with face detection and recognition
+- Explore human-robot interaction with face detection and recognition.
-- Apply AI perception techniques using deep learning frameworks
+- Apply AI perception techniques using deep learning frameworks.
-- Develop a real-world project on intelligent inventory management
+- Develop a real-world project on intelligent inventory management.

 ## Course Summary